casawa/corona_social_dist_sim/README.md

 **Note**: This is not a scientific simulation to be trusted for any reason!
 It is purely for illustrative purposes.

 ### Dev
+- With node >= v13 simply run: `node ./main.mjs` to run the javascript simulation
-There's currently a CLI python prototype which can be run by `python3 ./prototyping/sim.py`
+- Initially started with a  CLI python prototype which can be run by `python3 ./prototyping/sim.py`